ibm-cloud-docs/Registry/registry_tutorial_workflow.md

 ## Objectives
 {: #registry_tutorial_workflow_objectives}

-The objectives of the tutorial are to:
+The tutorial has the following objectives.

 * Understand the core features of {{site.data.keyword.registrylong_notm}} and Vulnerability Advisor.
 * Use the functions of these services to create a workflow.